rubygarage/nextjs6-graphql-client-tutorial/README.md

 configure(loadStories, module);
 ```

 Here we use Webpack’s require.context to load modules dynamically.
-Have a look at the relevant Webpack docs to learn more about how to use require.context.
+You can learn a lot of interesting things about how to use require.context if you take a look at the relevant Webpack docs.

-Jest doesn't support webpack require.context.
-So we need to add babel plugin to make it work.
+So, we need to add babel plugin to make it work.

 ```bash
 yarn add babel-plugin-require-context-hook -D